-Working parents of three and four-year-olds are eligible for an additional 15 hours a week.
-This will be on top of the current universal entitlement of 15 hours a week of free early education for all three and four-year-olds.
+Working parents of three and four-yearolds are eligible for an additional 15 hours a week.
+This will be on top of the current universal entitlement of 15 hours a week of free early education for all three and fouryear-olds.
 Eligibility for the additional hours will be determined by Her Majesty's Revenue & Customs (HMRC).
-Parents can apply for the additional 15 hours at www.stoke.gov.uk/beststart or contact 01782 232200.
+Parents can apply for the additional 15 hours at stoke.gov.uk/ free childcare and early education places (external link) or contact 01782 232200.

 Some nursery provisions offer places for two year olds.
 If you are eligible for two year old funding, your child is entitled to 15 hours early education for 38 weeks each year (term time only).
 The table below provides details of the city's one nursery school; other nursery provision details are available on pages 22-27.

-The number in the column headed "NOR" (number on roll) is the number of pupils in the school in Summer 2021.
+The number in the column headed "NOR" (number on roll) is the number of pupils in the school in Summer 2023.
 For schools with a nursery unit (shown by the letter 'N' in the Age Range column), the NOR includes the pupils attending the nursery (full-time equivalent).